A tour in the Tuscan countryside to discover in ‘icon’ of Italian landscape

-The building, which because of its small size, the well and the cypress trees flanking it evokes a daily atmosphere, has a surprisingly history of great charm.
+The building, which evokes such an everyday and familiar atmosphere because of its small size, the well and the cypresses flanking it, has a surprisingly fascinating history to be told.

-It is a glazed terracotta, made into the florentine Della Robbia’s workshop , and it is located in this church since the middle of the nineteenth century, but before then, it was preserved precisely in the little church of Vitaleta.
+The latter, a glazed terracotta made by the Florentine workshop of Della Robbia, has been kept in this church since the mid-nineteenth century, but before that, it was kept in the small church of Vitaleta.

 A figure of particular worship